Please be aware that some specialist imagery may take time to load.

 Below right is an advertisement for the equivalent equipment for use with the Lewis machine gun.

-The fabricated rod tool below, one of a pair of designs, is alleged to be a device for pushing the fired empty cases out of the conveyor.
+The fabricated rod tool below, one of a pair of designs, is purported to be the device for pushing the fired empty cases out of the conveyor.

 The sliding leather washer fitted over the rod appears to be the same part that is normally placed over the stock fixing bolt head, in the Enfield rifle butt, to protect the oil bottle there stored.